 Welding is part engineering, part working with your hands, and a lot of creativity and precision all rolled into one.

 Welders take strong metal materials, melt them down, and then use them to create brand-new structures and parts for things people worldwide depend on.
-Welders are responsible for making sure bridges can support cars, rockets can carry astronauts, cars don’t fall apart and ships ride smoothly on ocean waves.
+Welders are responsible for making sure bridges can support cars, rockets can safely transport astronauts and cargo, cars don’t fall apart and ships ride smoothly on ocean waves.

 Welders work in all types of industries and environments, from government defense and construction to manufacturing.
 If you enjoy hands-on work and love to build things, a career in welding could be for you.